cosmos/sdk-tutorials/academy/xl-cosmjs/intro.md

 ---
 title: "What is CosmJS?"
 order: 1
-description: What is CosmJS and what can it do for me?
+description: CosmJS and what it can do for me
-tag: intro
+tag: fast-track
 ---

 # What is CosmJS?